Judith Hulf: Memberships

 Hulf has been a member of the Review Group for Modernising Medical Careers (MMC) at the Department of Health and Social Care on behalf of the Academy of Medical Royal Colleges, the MMC Programme Board for England, and a member of the Joint Medical Consultative Council (formerly the Joint Consultants' Committee) of the British Medical Association.
 She is also a Co-opted member of Council of the Association of Anaesthetists of Great Britain and Ireland, and an active member of the Association of Cardiothoracic Anaesthetists.

 Personal

-She is married to Michael Hulf and lives in London.
+She was married to Michael Hulf and lives in London.
 They have two children.